Succinct Permutation Graphs: Introduction

 \section{Introduction}

-As a result of the rapid growth of electronic data sets, memory requirements become a bottleneck in many applications, as performance usually drops dramatically as soon as data structures do no longer fit into faster levels of the memory hierarchy in computer systems.
-Research on \emph{succinct data structures} has lead to optimal-space data structures for many types of data~\cite{Navarro2016}, significantly extending the size of data sets that can be analyzed efficiently.
+As a result of the rapid growth of data sets, memory requirements become a bottleneck in many applications; in particular when data structures do no longer fit into faster levels of the memory hierarchy of computer systems.
+Research on \emph{succinct data structures} has lead to optimal-space data structures for many types of data~\cite{Navarro2016}, significantly extending the size of data sets that can be analyzed efficiently on commodity hardware.
+A data structure is called \emph{succinct} when its space usage is optimal up to lower order terms, \ie, optimal up to a factor of $1+o(1)$.

 Graphs are one of the most widely used types of data.
 In this paper, we study succinct representations of specific classes of graphs, namely permutation graphs and related families of graphs.
 A graph is a \emph{permutation graph} (PG) if it can be obtained as the intersection graph of chords (line segments) between two parallel lines~\cite{PnueliLempelEven1971}, \ie, the vertices corresponding to two such chords are adjacent, if and only if the chords intersect.
 PGs are a well-studied class of graphs; they are precisely the comparability graphs of two-dimensional partial orders, and the class of comparability graphs whose complement graph is also a comparability graph~\cite{dushnik1941partially} (see \wref{sec:preliminaries} for definitions of these concepts).
-Many generally intractable graph problems can be solved efficiently on PGs, for instance \textsc{Clique}~\cite{Moehring1985,McConnellSpinrad1999} \textsc{Independent Set}~\cite{Moehring1985,McConnellSpinrad1999}, \textsc{Coloring}~\cite{Moehring1985,McConnellSpinrad1999}, \textsc{Clique Cover}~\cite{Moehring1985,McConnellSpinrad1999}, \textsc{Dominating Set}~\cite{ChaoHsuLee2000}, \textsc{Hamiltonian Cycle}~\cite{DeogunSteiner1994}, and \textsc{Graph Isomorphism}~\cite{Colbourn1981}. \textsc{All-Pair Shortest Paths} on PGs can be solved faster than in general graphs \cite{mondal2003optimal,BazzaroGavoille2009}.
+Many generally intractable graph problems can be solved efficiently on PGs, for instance \textsc{Clique}~\cite{Moehring1985,McConnellSpinrad1999}, \textsc{Independent Set}~\cite{Moehring1985,McConnellSpinrad1999}, \textsc{Coloring}~\cite{Moehring1985,McConnellSpinrad1999}, \textsc{Clique Cover}~\cite{Moehring1985,McConnellSpinrad1999}, \textsc{Dominating Set}~\cite{ChaoHsuLee2000}, \textsc{Hamiltonian Cycle}~\cite{DeogunSteiner1994}, and \textsc{Graph Isomorphism}~\cite{Colbourn1981}. \textsc{All-Pair Shortest Paths} on PGs can be solved faster than in general graphs \cite{mondal2003optimal,BazzaroGavoille2009}.
 Moreover, PGs can be recognized in linear time~\cite{McConnellSpinrad1999}.